albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 ----------------------

-### **TROUBLESHOOTING TIME 2:**
+### **TROUBLESHOOTING TIME 2: CF problems**

 <details>
   <summary>Click to expand</summary>

 ------------------------

-If you can deploy your funciton perfectly but testing it you get the following error:
+- If you can deploy your function perfectly but testing it you get the following error:

 ![alt](pics/cloud_function_error.png " ")